 For personal use students are to use the phone located in the elementary office.
-Students will be permitted to use school phones only in extreme emergencies and with the permission of a school authority.
-Cell phones and other electronic technology may only be used outside of the school day unless permission has been granted by the building principal or the classroom teacher of the current class you are in.
+Students will be permitted to use school phones only in emergencies and with the permission of a school authority.
+Cell phones and other electronic technology (including smart watches) may only be used outside of the school day unless permission has been granted by the building principal or the classroom teacher of the current class you are in.
 You must have an approved technology user form on file in the technology office before you may use any personal devices at school.

-First time violators are reported to the principal who will confiscate the device and hold it in his/her office until the end of the school day.
+First time violators are reported to the principal who will confiscate the device and hold it in his/her office until the end of the school day, along with serving a detention.
 Repeated violations may result in additional consequences and confiscated property will be returned only to the parents.
 The district assumes no liability if any devices are broken, lost, or stolen.